SHBG is short for sex hormone binding globulin and it is a serum blood test that can give you valuable insight into your hormones!

 Learn how to understand your lab results, but more importantly what to do about changes to your SHBG.

-We will discuss high levels, low levels and what to do about both:
+We will discuss high levels, and low levels, and what to do about both:

 Sex Hormone Binding Globulin – Why it is important